mathworks/Quantum-Computing-MATLAB/examples/machine-learning/classifiers/mnist/README.md

 # Quantum Classifier Network for MNIST Images

 This example simulates the training of a quantum neural network for a binary classification task on the MNIST dataset.
-The data pre-processing and circuit struture is inspired from [1] and [2].
+The data pre-processing and circuit structure is inspired from [1] and [2].

 The training progress is displayed below and is comparable to Figure 3 of [1].